fzyzcjy/flutter_convenient_test/README.md

 More in quickstart and tutorials below.

+### CI / headless mode

+This tool can be run without GUI and only produce log data and exit code, making it suitable to be run in a CI.
+If you want to examine the details with GUI, just open the generated artifact in the GUI using `Open File` button.

+### Run single test/group

+Tap "Run" icon button after each test or group to re-run *only* that test/group, without running anything else.
+All within seconds - no need to recompile like what the original test package did.

 ### Visually see target regions

 Useful when replaying videos and screenshots

 * `Mark`s have colored borders
 * Gestures have visual feedbacks

-### CI / headless mode

-This tool can be run without GUI and only produce log data, making it suitable to be run in a CI.
-Just run `flutter run integration_test/main_test.dart --dart-define CONVENIENT_TEST_CI_MODE=true`.

-If you want to examine the details with GUI, just open the generated artifact in the GUI using `Open File` button.

-### Run single test/group

-Tap "Run" icon button after each test or group to re-run *only* that test/group, without running anything else.

 ### Raw logs